 Tapioca is a starch extracted from the cassava root.
 It can be added as a thickening agent, made into gluten-free flour, and used to make puddings and bubble tea.

 The great thing about tapioca isn’t its flavor (it really doesn’t have much on its own) or its nutritional value (it’s lacking that, too).
 Tapioca does, however, have one unique ability that can enhance lots of foods or beverages: that jelly-like texture.
 Read on to get all the facts on this unusual ingredient.

 The Lowdown on Tapioca

 Tapioca is derived from the cassava root.
-Specifically, it’s the starch that’s pulled from the root.
-It has no nutrients of its own, but it makes an effective thickening agent.
-Tapioca and its root are native to Brazil, but the popularity of tapioca has created a demand for the cassava root in countries throughout the world.
+Tapioca and the cassava root are native to Brazil but grown and used in other countries from Nigeria and Thailand, to Indonesia.
+However, the growing popularity of tapioca as an extremely versatile food additive for both sweet and savory dishes has created a demand for the cassava root in countries all over the world.

 Is It Healthy?

 Again, tapioca isn’t, and will most likely never be, renowned for its nutritional value, so, like most things in life, it should be enjoyed in moderation.
 It’s a relatively high carb ingredient—a cup of tapioca contains about 500 calories and 100 grams of carbohydrates.
 Other than that, you’ll get just about nothing else; no fats, no proteins, and no vitamins.

 On the plus side, tapioca is gluten-free, grain-free, and nut-free, making it a great ingredient for the kitchens of any with those relevant dietary restrictions or allergies.
 In fact, if you take a peek at the ingredient lists of commercially prepared foods in the gluten-free aisle of your favorite grocery store, you’ll see that many are made with tapioca flour as a key thickening agent.